 11 Under the Financial Legislation Amendment and Repeal Act 2006 Sch.
 2 cl.
 13 a reference in a written law to the Consolidated Fund may, where the context so requires, be read as if it had been amended to be a reference to the Consolidated Account.
 The reference was changed under the Reprints Act 1984 s.
 7(5)(a).

-12 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-90 had not come into operation.
-It reads as follows:

-90. Various references to “Public Service Board” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Public Service Board” and insert:

-Public Sector Commissioner

-Table